-I started wearing spectacles at the age of 8 years old while still in primary school, and it was a tough thing to cope with at the time.
+I started wearing spectacles at the age of 8-years old while still in primary school, and it was a tough thing to cope with at the time.
 Children can unwittingly be very cruel.
 Not many days went by without some name calling.
 The usual, four-eyes, specky, specky four-eyes and so on.
 Thankfully, it stopped when I got a pair of National Heath glasses that looked like those worn by a children’s TV character, Joe 90.
 Suddenly wearing glasses was cool.
 I recall years later walking the streets of Selkirk, where my family lived at the time and being addressed as Joe by a fellow classmate.

 You should now have crystal clear lenses, if not, give it another try.
 Really manky glasses may take a few tries.
-I recall cleaning a relatives glasses once, they hadn’t been cleaned in years, decades even.
-He almost fell off his seat when I handed them back to him, so used he was to peering through a blurry smeer.
+I recall cleaning a relative’s glasses once, they hadn’t been cleaned in years, decades even.
+He almost fell off his seat when I handed them back to him, so used he was to peering through a blurry out of focus smear.
 They didn’t stay clean for very long.

 Copyright ©2021 Gary Buckham.
 All rights reserved.